grecosalvatore/grecosalvatore/README.md

 I am a Ph.D. student at Politecnico di Torino. 🎓

-- 💡 I am mainly interested in Natural Language Processing (NLP) 📝 and Explainable Artificial Intelligence (XAI) 🔍
+- 💡 I am mainly interested in Natural Language Processing (NLP) 📝, Fairness and Bias in NLP,  and Explainable Artificial Intelligence (XAI) 🔍
+- - 👯 I’m looking to collaborate on NLP-related topics such as Bias and Fairness in NLP, Large Language Models and explainability
 - 📫 How to reach me: send me an [email](mailto:salvatore_greco@polito.it)